Philosophy

 Incoming cohorts consist of five to eight students per year.
 You will have substantial access to our renowned faculty and all the resources that Harvard makes available.
 This relatively small size also gives students a sense of intellectual community.

 The curriculum is structured to help you make your way towards a dissertation: graduate-level coursework, a second-year research paper, a prospectus to help you identify a dissertation topic, and then the dissertation itself.
-Past dissertations in the department have addressed a broad range of topics: Aristotle, Kant, Georg Wilhelm Friedrich Hegel, and Jean-Jacques Rousseau; contemporary moral and political philosophy; metaphysics; epistemology; and logic.
+Recent dissertations in the department have addressed a broad range of topics: Aristotle, Kant, Georg Wilhelm Friedrich Hegel, and Jean-Jacques Rousseau; contemporary moral and political philosophy; metaphysics; epistemology; and logic.

 In addition to your research, you will also have the opportunity to develop your teaching skills in many different settings across the University.

 In addition to the standard PhD in philosophy, the department offers a PhD in classical philosophy in collaboration with the Department of the Classics and a coordinated JD/PhD program in conjunction with Harvard Law School.
+The department also offers a track in Indian Philosophy (administered jointly by Philosophy and South East Asian Studies.

 Additional information on the graduate program is available from the Department of Philosophy and requirements for the degree are detailed in Policies.